SYMBIOSYS: Symbolic analysis of temporal and functional behavior of networked systems

 On Automated Memoization in the Field of Simulation Parameter Studies.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), vol. 28, no. 4.
 October 2018.

 PARTI: A Multi-interval Theory Solver for Symbolic Execution.
-Proceedings of the 2018 Conference on Automated Software Engineering (ASE'18), Montpellier, France.
+Proceedings of the 33rd ACM/IEEE International Conference on Automated Software Engineering (ASE'18), Sep 3 - Sep 7, 2018, Montpellier, France.
 September 2018.

 Symbolic Liveness Analysis of Real-World Software.
-Computer Aided Verification (CAV 2018), Oxford, UK.
+Computer Aided Verification.
+Lecture Notes in Computer Science, vol. 10982.
+Presented at the 30th International Conference on Computer Aided Verification (CAV '18), Jul 14 - Jul 17, 2018, Oxford, UK.
 July 2018.

 Automated Memoization: Automatically Identifying Memoization Units in Simulation Parameter Studies.
 Proceedings of the 21st IEEE/ACM International Symposium on Distributed Simulation and Real Time Applications (DS-RT 2017), Oct 18 - Oct 20, 2017, Rome, Italy.
 October 2017.